Macau Lifestyle

 Arthur de Villepin- Macau Lifestyle 0

 For some people without a background in arts or history, visiting an art gallery can be an intimidating or daunting experience.
-But the French native, Arthur de Villepin says buying art is not something to be feared.
+But French native, Arthur de Villepin says buying art is not something to be feared.
 More than just the son of a diplomat and former Prime Minister of France, the dashing art-inclined gentleman and entrepreneur has certainly made his mark on the business world.
-With his new venture, he aims to bring together emerging artists and collectors by creating somewhat of an art revolution – he aims to provide a platform for local and international artists to showcase their talent and work.
+With his new venture, he aims to bring together emerging artists and collectors by creating somewhat of an art revolution–he aims to provide a platform for local and international artists to showcase their talent and work.
 He talks the truth when it comes to purchasing art or starting your own art collection.

 Can you tell our readers a little bit about yourself and your background?